rust-qt/ritual/README.md

 - C++ namespaces are mapped to Rust submodules.
 - Library is also separated to submodules based on include files.
 - Pointers, references and values are mapped to Rust's respective types.
+- Function pointer types are mapped to Rust's equivalent representation.
+Function pointers with references or class values are not supported.
 - Classes are mapped to structs of the same size.
-Classes without size and template classes are not supported yet.
+This also applies to all instantiations of template classes encountered in the library's API.
 - Free functions are mapped to free functions.
 - Class methods are mapped to structs' implementations.
 - All names are converted to match Rust naming conventions.